-We present in this article a detailed analysis of Böhm's theorem, explained completely constructively as an algorithmic development in the functional language ML.
+In this article we present a detailed analysis of Böhm's theorem, explained completely constructively as an algorithmic development in the functional language ML.

-1 Introduction
+1. Introduction

-We analyse in this article an important result of λ -calculus, the separability theorem, first proved by Corrado Böhm in 1968[2].
-The descriptive formalism used is not the usual meta-language of Mathematics, but an actual programming language of the ML family, more specifically CAML V3.1, developed in Projet Formel at INRIA Rocquencourt[7].
-This presents the advantages of being more rigorous, more constructive, and of allowing better understanding by the reader who may interactively execute all definitions and examples.
-This article is adapted from the notes for a graduate course taught at Université Paris VII[9].
+In this article we analyse an important result of λ -calculus, the separability theorem, first proved by Böhm in 1968 [2].
+The descriptive formalism used is not the usual meta-language of Mathematics, but an actual programming language of the ML family, more specifically CAML V3.1, developed in Project Formel at INRIA Rocquencourt [7].
+This has the advantages of being more rigorous, more constructive and of allowing better understanding by the reader who may interactively execute all definitions and examples.
+This article is adapted from the notes for a graduate course taught at Université Paris VII [9].

-This paper may be considered an implementation of the following suggestion, quoted from Corrado Böhm's original paper[2]: "Il metodo di dimostrazione per il teorema 1 e' costruttivo, percio' suggerisce di per se' un algoritmo per la costruzione delle formule."
+This paper may be considered an implementation of the following suggestion, quoted from Böhm's original paper [2]: "Il metodo di dimostrazione per il teorema 1 e' costruttivo, percio' suggerisce di per se' un algoritmo per la costruzione delle formule".

-1.1 λ -calculus: Abstract Syntax
+1.1. λ -calculus: abstract syntax

 We give here our notations for pure λ -calculus.
-In the usual presentation of λ -expressions, there are are three constructors: variables such as x, applications of an expression e1 to an expression e2, written (e1 e2), and finally functional abstraction of an expression ex over a variable x considered as its formal parameter, traditionally written $\lambda x \cdot ex$, but for which we shall use the notation [x]ex.
+In the usual presentation of λ -expressions, there are three constructors: variables such as x, applications of an expression el to an expression el to an expression el to an expression el to considered as its formal parameter, traditionally written $\lambda x \cdot ex$, but for which we shall use the notation [x]ex.
 This notation stands for the algorithm which computes the value of expression ex, given an input argument x.